harvard-cns/cs145-20-project4/README.md

 - Within the ToR switch `t1`, what are the heavy hitters?
 Which host are those heavy hitters from? -->

-## Task 4: Analyze the Congestion
+## Task 3: Analyze the Congestion

 In previous part, you can learn there are long tail latencies for some memcached requests.
 Those long tail latencies come from congestions in the network, which means there is a long queue in some switches, introducing a long queuing delay for memcached request packets.

 In this part, you need to analyze why there is a congestion in the network.

 **Pick up a problem**.
-After running the traffic, you can pick a memcached packet with 99-percentile tail latency.
-Record the time when the packet is sent in the network.
+After running the traffic, you can use tcpdump to get the flow latency of all memcached flows.
+Pick a memcached flow with 99-percentile tail latency.
+Record the time when the packets of the flow are sent in the network.

 **Check routing path**.
-Using tcpdump reports, you can learn how the packet is routed within the network.
+Using tcpdump reports, you can learn how those packets are routed within the network.
 Record the path.
-Note that memcached server uses the port number `11211`, and thus packets with either source port number or destination port number `11211` belong to memcached packets.

-**Check the queue length**.
-You need then to check the queue length of each interface the packet goes through.
-Record the queue length numbers.
+**Analyze the long latency**.
+You need to use the information from the pcap files, the queue length, the probe packets, to analyze why the flow experience a long latency.

 <!-- You can get average queue length information after reading counters from P4 switches, and you can use the information to detect congestion.  -->
 <!-- After detecting a congestion, you can use packet information from `tcpdump` to find out why there is a congestion.<mark>How do I correlate the two traces?
 Just based on timestamp?</mark> -->